lammps/lammps/doc/src/Library_create.rst

      return 0;
    }

-The LAMMPS library will be using the MPI library it was compiled with and will either run on all processors in the ``MPI_COMM_WORLD`` communicator or on the set of processors in the communicator given in the ``comm`` argument of :cpp:func:`lammps_open`.
+The LAMMPS library uses the MPI library it was compiled with and will either run on all processors in the ``MPI_COMM_WORLD`` communicator or on the set of processors in the communicator passed as the ``comm`` argument of :cpp:func:`lammps_open`.
 This means the calling code can run LAMMPS on all or a subset of processors.
 For example, a wrapper code might decide to alternate between LAMMPS and